peace-and-harmony/Projects/README.md

 * Scraped around 19760 articles from 1886 to 2021.
 * Performed EDA on the numerical data and concluded that the pandemic indeed boosts the related researches.
 * Utilized Bertopic to the extracted abstracts to investigate the evolution of the subject around 148 years.
+* Found that the pandemic makes no difference to the emerging science and technologies.

 <!-- TABLE OF CONTENTS -->